Yosimitso/WorkingForumBundle/README.md

 - Automatic breadcrumb
 - Messages counting (user, forum, subforum) with last replies
 - Automatic pagination on thread list and thread
+- Allow or not the anonymous to read forums

 Setup